jim-collier/x9git/project/backlog.md

 - ✅ Delete stale branch from 2020.
 	- `20201003-074416_jc_rewrite-in-golang` (abandoned golang rewrite) deleted from origin.

+#### Done - Accounts, parity and release automation 20260812

+- ✅ On Windows a folder rule spelled the way this shell spells paths resolved in one build and not the other.
+	- Cause: the PowerShell build folded the drive letter *after* asking the filesystem, and .NET reads a `/c/...` path against the current drive - which never exists.
+So nothing resolved, and short names and junctions were left as written.
+	- Fixed: fold the drive letter first.
+All four spellings now resolve identically in both builds, short names included.
+	- Known limit, and now visible rather than silent: an MSYS *mount* path such as `/tmp/...` has no meaning to the native build and never can, since only the shell knows its own mount table. `account` marks any folder rule that resolves to no directory, which shows that up along with ordinary typos.

+- ✅ The identity lines reported the account that was resolved, not the one that was applied.
+	- Fixed: an account with no token available now says so on the line.
+It is still resolved, but gh goes on using its own account - and the block whose whole job is answering "who does this go out as" was naming the wrong one.
+	- Only for a configured or explicitly asked-for account; one inferred from the remote's owner is not a claim that we can act as it.

+- ✅ `sync` compared no identities before it pushed.
+	- Fixed: the commands that push with git, rather than writing through gh, now ask whether the folder's account is the one origin will actually authenticate as.
+A warning interactively, a refusal unattended, and `--any-identity` says it was intended.
+	- The https half is covered by the item above: gitsby supplies the token itself, so the push goes out as the resolved account or says it could not.

+- ✅ `account apply` wrote identity and key but nothing about credentials.
+	- Fixed: the fragment now sets `credential.https://github.com.username`, so a credential manager looks up that account's entry rather than any entry for the host.

+- ✅ Added a parity suite: `cicd/parity.bash`, wired into the test stage of both engines.
+	- It asks whether the two builds *answer the same* for one input, where `test.bash` asks whether each behaves correctly.
+A behavioural check written per implementation passes on both while they quietly disagree - which is what every port defect that reached users actually was.
+	- Covers path spellings, option forms, string case and file encoding: 23 comparisons.
+	- It earned its place while being written, finding two real divergences: the `/tmp` mount limitation above, and PowerShell answering an unknown option with the entire help text - and under `-q` with nothing at all but an exit code - where Bash named the option.

+- ✅ `br prune` asked about one branch at a time.
+	- Fixed: `git for-each-ref --merged` answers for every branch in one call per target ref, instead of two ancestry questions per branch.
+The delete-time re-check stays per branch, deliberately: that one is the safety net, not the survey.
+	- Verified on a 33-branch repo - the same 30 merged branches pruned, the same 3 unmerged kept.

+- ✅ Fully automated releases, end to end: `cicd/release.bash`, to the three-phase shape in `design.md`.
+	- Phase 1 verifies and changes nothing, phase 2 is the only one that pushes, and phase 3 publishes and then proves the result the way a user meets it - by running the documented installer against the published release.
+	- Both guards exist because the thing they check has already gone wrong: the two builds' version strings drifting apart, and the history footers going a whole release with no entry.
+	- `--dry-run` says what each phase would do and changes nothing.
+Writing it that way immediately caught a bug in the script itself: a loose version match picked a version-shaped string out of a comment, which phase 2 would then have rewritten instead of the real declaration.

 #### Done - Accounts and arguments 20260812